-It is important, however, to clean the wounded or affected area first before applying bentonite clay.
+However, it is important to clean the wounded or affected area first before applying bentonite clay.
 Also, make sure that you are using clay from reputable brands and sources so that it won’t further cause infection.

-Sodium bentonite is more of an absorber which means it can hold water and cause swelling.
+Sodium bentonite is more of an absorber, which means it can hold water and cause swelling.
 It is used in cat litter as it absorbs the urine well.
 This is why it is the clay of choice to dry oily skin as well.
 Sodium bentonites used internally may raise blood pressure.
-They are generally cheaper than the calciums but are not as good for detoxification.
+They are generally cheaper than the calcium but are not as good for detoxification.

-Calcium is more of an adsorber which makes it work better for detox and work more quickly to detox.
+Calcium is more of an adsorber, making it work better for detox and work more quickly to detox.
 Even on the skin, the calcium form is the better detoxifier of bacterial and viral warts or acne.
 It may help with regeneration or lightening of acne scars as well.

-Medi-Clay-FX contains the calcium bentonite in capsule form.
-Simply open 1-2 capsules into a dish and mix the powder with a little water to form a paste wand apply to stings, bites and wounds.
+Medi-Clay-FX contains calcium bentonite in capsule form.
+Simply open 1-2 capsules into a dish and mix the powder with a little water to form a paste and apply to stings, bites and wounds.

 Bentonite Clay Recipes